XternA/cryptos-faucets-bot/README.md

 ### 2. Signing Up
 You need to first sign up to the Faucet site with an account before you can start claiming the coins.

 To make life simpler, there is a `signup.sh/.bat` script that will automatically do the registering for you.
+It will read the configuration file `config.ini` for the credentials you've provided.
 All you have to do is just execute the script.

 Once the script bot signed up to all the sites, you just need to check your mail box for the email you've used in the `config.ini` and confirm the account creation otherwise the bot won't be able to claim the rewards.